jgamboa7/RevPanda/README.md

 Full stack DevOps Setup

 this repository includes a multi-stack setup for Laravel, wordPress and node.js app.
-Additionally with have a docker compose file to deploy three containers WordPress, DB (MySQL) and a reverse proxy (Nginx). lastly, we have a CI/CD pipeline to test and deploy a node.js app by using GitHub actions.
+Additionally, it has a docker compose file to deploy three containers WordPress, DB (MySQL) and a reverse proxy (Nginx). lastly, we have a CI/CD pipeline to test and deploy a node.js app by using GitHub actions.

 ###Service Included###
 - WordPress